rohan843/cybersecurity-notes/README.md

 For example, proper destruction of old hard drives.

+Conducting a security impact analysis, establishing a recovery plan, and managing data exposure will depend on the level of risk associated with each asset.
+Security analysts may need to store, maintain, and retain data by creating backups to ensure they are able to restore the environment if a security incident places the organization’s data at risk.

 ### Dom.
 3: Security Architecture and Engineering

 It is focussed on optimizing data security by ensuring effective tools, systems, and processes are in place to protect an organizations assets and data.